Trigary/DragonHatchery/README.md

 ## Configuration

 The configuration is explained in the configuration file.
 This file gets generated when the plugin is loaded for the first time.
-Whenever the server starts up (and whenever you reload the config via the reload command) be sure to monitor the console for any errors!
+Be sure to monitor the console for any errors after changing the configuration.
+These errors would come up during server startup or when the plugin's own reload command is executed.

 If something goes wrong (due to an invalid config), then no blocks (dragon eggs) will spawn.
-But don't worry, the players who were around when this happened are logged.
+But don't worry, the players who are around when this happens are logged.